 - Eligible for graduation.

 - Carefully review the information in the OPT Guide.

 - Pay the $100 Practical Training Fee*.

-- Within three business days you will be sent an email that the OPT I-20 is ready for pickup.
+- You will be sent an email that the OPT I-20 is ready for pickup.
 You will be given mailing instructions when you pick up the I-20.

 - Compile the application, make a copy for your personal file and mail the application to USCIS.

-USCIS must receive your application within 30 days of the date the OPT I-20 was issued and within 60 days after your program completion date.
+USCIS must receive your application within 30 days of the date you were recommended for OPT in SEVIS and within 60 days after your program completion date.
+If the recommendation is more than 30 days old at the time of receipting your application may be denied.

 - USCIS will provide a receipt a few weeks after your submission.
 Check it for errors!

-- If approved, an Employment Authorization Document (EAD) will be sent within 90 days to the address listed on the I-765.
+- If approved, an Employment Authorization Document (EAD) will be sent typically within 30 days (however it may take longer) to the address listed on the I-765.

 - You can begin work once you receive the EAD and reach the start date listed on it.